iamKLaas/dht11-aws/terraform/README.md

 * aws_region (default is "eu-central-1")
 * aws_account_id

-To destroy the setup infrastructure run the 'terraform destory' command.
+To destroy the setup infrastructure run the 'terraform destroy' command.